antvis/G6/packages/site/docs/manual/custom-extension/element.en.md

 ### Configure Combo

-Custom Combo can be used and configured in `data` or `combination style mapping`.
+Custom Combo can be used and configured in `data` or `combo style mapping`.
 For more details, see [Configure Combo](/en/manual/core-concept/element#configure-combo)